 Brighton Pier Tourist Information

-Brighton pier also features two amusement arcades, The Palace of Fun and The Dome packed full with many games such as basket ball game, air hockey table and many more.
-The food court also offers Traditional British Fish & Chips, pizza, hot dogs and seems they have all that anyone might want!
+Brighton pier also features two amusement arcades, The Palace of Fun and The Dome.
+They are packed full with many games such as basket ball game, air hockey table and many more.
+The food court also offers traditional British Fish & Chips, pizza, hot dogs and many more options!

 Eating out in Brighton – Restaurants and pubs